MENU

 For your convenience custom parking spots are available.

-This pass assigns one specific space to its owner.
+This pass assigns one gold parking space to its owner.
+Contact the Department of Security for approved parking spot list.
 The space will be marked with a number that corresponds with the decal number.
 This spot is solely this person’s and will be enforced as such.
 Reserved parking signs may take up to 2-3 weeks to be installed.
 Until the sign is installed, the parking space will be available to other vehicles.

 STUDENTS: Student Reserved Parking will be enforcement between the hours of 6:00 a.m. and 6:00 p.m.
 Monday through Friday from August 1st through May 31st annually.